isene/speak2pc/README.md

 on a Windows or Mac PC.
 I have only tested this on Linux and with an Android phone.

-Upload the ssh keys from your phone to your PC like this:
+In order to not have to enter your password when connection to your PC (or worse - say it aloud), you upload the ssh keys from your phone to your PC like
+this:

 ```
 cat ~/.ssh/id_rsa.pub | ssh user@192.168.0.2 "cat >> ~/.ssh/authorized_keys"